johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-21-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

 However, it's often helpful to have a number of other things in place to manage:

-1. Applying tags to documents (this gives you more power when querying later)
+1. Applying tags to documents (this gives us more power when querying later)
 2. Creating acceptable names / ids for the Azure AI Search Service
 3. Handling rate limiting - more on that in a moment